Cash App Investing Review: Key Takeaways

 - Media & Entertainment

-We hoped to find a check-deposit tool on the app but didn’t find one.
+We looked for a feature to deposit checks on the app but didn’t find one.

 Website

-Despite its name, Cash App does have a website with login capability.
-However, there are no trading tools at all.
-It’s not even possible to research stocks or bitcoin.
-An account can be managed within the site, though, and it’s possible to transfer funds, download documents, and send and receive money.
+Despite the name, Cash App does have a website with account login.
+But there are no trading functions there, not even research for stocks or bitcoin.
+You can still manage your account, move cash, download records, and send and receive money on the site.

 Other Software